Sol-DAO/solbase/README.md

-├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values" ├─ LibString — "Library for converting numbers into strings and other string operations" ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ MerkleProofLib — "Gas optimized verification of proof of inclusion for a leaf in a Merkle tree" ├─ SignatureCheckerLib — "Signature verification helper that supports both ECDSA signatures from EOAs"
+├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values" ├─ LibString — "Library for converting numbers into strings and other string operations" ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ SafeMulticallable — "Contract that enables a single call to call multiple methods on itself" ├─ MerkleProofLib — "Gas optimized verification of proof of inclusion for a leaf in a Merkle tree" ├─ SignatureCheckerLib — "Signature verification helper that supports both ECDSA signatures from EOAs"
 ```